lcs-ywu/GigPoster-PracticeTask-1/README.md

-# Gig Poster – Task 4
+# Gig Poster – Practice Task 1

-Complete and commit this task prior to the end of evening study on Tuesday, January 21, 2020 to create evidence that supports your case for exceeding expectations for thread 2.
+As this is a practice task, there is no hard deadline.
+However, completing this practice task – an assessment for learning – prior to attempting an assessment of learning – is strongly recommended.

+Be sure to commit your work multilple times as you make progress on completing this task.